 Unique Content and SEO

-Retailers all ask sellers to maintain unique content on their site to diversify the competitive environment as much as possible.
+Retailers all ask sellers to maintain unique content on their site to diversify the competitive eCommerce environment as much as possible.
 If sellers create uniform content on every retailer platform, search engine rankings suffer for both the seller and the site.
-Both sellers and retailers need an expedited, cloud-based content management platform (like ours) to manage and plan all of their content and SEO efforts consistently.
+Both sellers and retailers need an expedited, cloud-based content management system (like ours) to manage and plan all of their content and SEO efforts consistently.
 With our platform implemented: we’ve seen page visits jump by 14 percent and sometimes as much as 30 percent.

 Often, retailers and sellers use our platform to measure which of two page layouts perform better.
 While personalization hasn’t driven online shopping as the market once assumed it did, ratings and reviews are highly influential.

 Studies prove that products with at least 21 reviews receive twice the traffic of products without reviews.
 Ratings, when managed properly, become a great source of unique content for retailers.
 Rather than relying on syndicated reviews (from a supplier like BazaarVoice or BuzzAgent), native reviews (created directly on the retailer site) provide unique and proprietary content that differentiates a retailer’s content, improving search rankings and the end-user experience.

 We say all the time that experimentation, and the willingness to be open to change, is often what differentiates bricks to clicks success stories.
 Systems like Q&A sections and live chats may still be too new to measure in terms of how well they drive revenue.
 What they show is a willingness for eCommerce platforms to learn to engage with customers in new and diverse ways.